-Connectors LCD1 and 2 are for character LCD or VFD displays and also provides backlighting capability by configuring jumpers JP3,4.
+Connectors LCD1 and 2 are for character LCD or VFD displays and also provides backlighting capability.
 For connectors without pin 1 indicated, look on the opposite side of the connector where it is soldered on the board and you will notice that one of the four corner pads is more square than the others; this is pin 1.
 LCD2 is pin for pin the same as LCD1 except it is 16 pins in a single row connector instead of double row.
 Pin 1 of the LCD2 connector is the pin closest to LCD1.